Top 10 Myths About Learning Music Theory

 Most people are equipped with relative pitch, which can be improved if you like that kind of thing.
 But it does not make you a better musician!

-5. You Can Only Compose Music if You Have Learned Music Theory for Many Years
+5. You Can Only Compose Music if You Have Been Learning Music Theory for Many Years

 Absolutely not!
 You can create music without knowing any music theory or note reading at all.
 But it does make it easier.